 Explain Rami's choice in both patterns to represent the number 27

-Prospective teachers with efficient pedagogical knowledge about number place value can indicate about the problematic nature of Rami's solution, which does not distinguish between the number of tens and their value and the amount it represents.
+Prospective teachers with efficient pedagogical knowledge about number place value can indicate about the problematic nature of Rami's solution, which does not distinguish between the number of tens and their value and the amount represented.

-Another example of an item that examines pedagogical knowledge in a vertical subtraction below is taken from the study of Hill, Bull and Schilling (2008).
+Another example below of an item that examines pedagogical knowledge in a vertical subtraction is taken from the study by Hill, Bull and Schilling (2008).

 The teacher wants to divide her students into groups according to their type of errors in the subtraction operations.
-Following three incorrect student solutions:
+Following are three incorrect student solutions:

 I II III